Destinyellenwood/destiny-ellenwood-portfolio/ucf-cs-projects/README.md

 # UCF Computer Science Course Projects

-This repository contains a collection of computer science projects completed as part of my coursework at the University of Central Florida.
+This folder contains a collection of computer science projects completed as part of my coursework at the University of Central Florida.
 Each folder corresponds to a specific course and showcases projects focused on algorithms, data structures, object-oriented design, and systems programming.